shopsys/shopsys/upgrade/UPGRADE-v9.1.2-dev.md

 - increase minimal version of `doctrine/dbal` package ([#2360](https://github.com/shopsys/shopsys/pull/2360))
     - see #project-base-diff to update your project
     - don't forget to update dependency with `composer update doctrine/dbal`

+- increase minimal version of `league/flysystem` package ([#2365](https://github.com/shopsys/shopsys/pull/2365))
+    - see #project-base-diff to update your project
+    - don't forget to update dependency with `composer update league/flysystem`